matthieupetite/azure-terraform-project-sample/README.md

   git checkout -b <branch>
   ```

-- Rename the infra folder to infra-backup and create an new infra folder

 ### Code your infrastructure

-#### Create your launchpad

-- create a storage account in your subscription and create a container in it with private access.

-#### Write your code
+#### Configure Terraform providers and the remote backend, test a first plan, apply proccess

-1. Create a provider.tf file
+1. Create a provider.tf file, remplace the empty string with your subscription ID.

    ```terraform
    terraform {